dspetukhov/data-quality-automated-evaluator/README.md

 Supported types for `schema_overrides` are `String`, `Date` and `Datetime`.

-In case of reading from a PostgreSQL database all parameters above replaced by `uri` and `query`:
+In case of reading from a PostgreSQL database all parameters above are replaced by `uri` and `query`:

 ```python
 {